-Maybe you are built for the city life or for the outdoors, maybe you’re a combination of the two.
-Either way, Classic Overland does not believe in limiting yourself.
+Maybe you are built for the city life or for the outdoors; maybe you’re a combination of the two.
+Either way, why would you not want a customized off-road expedition vehicle?
+Classic Overland does not believe in limiting yourself.
 We go out of our way to make the inaccessible, accessible.
 We’re here to help you customize your Overlanding experiences by giving you the platform to buy, restore, upgrade or modify your own Defender to suit your needs.

 Land Rovers were originally created as a farming tool; its rugged design allowed farmers to roam across rough terrains, keeping restless hearts on the move.
 The first Land Rover was built by Maurice Wilks in 1947 on the sand of a Welsh beach.
 The engine was a unique Rover’s, but a Jeep’s chassis made up of off-cuts, was used initially.